x-iaoming/rayli.github.io/_pages/about.md

 Schools!
 ------
-  My alma mater includes Foshan Huaying School in China and Ngee Ann Secondary School and St. Joseph's Insitution in Singapore.
   I'm a CS major at Haverford College graduating in 2021.
 I am also a 2022 Master's Candidate at the University of Pennsylvania through the 4+1 program.
+  <br/><br/>
+  My alma mater includes Foshan Huaying School in China and Ngee Ann Secondary School and St. Joseph's Insitution in Singapore.

 Work!
 ------